 Unknown

-His outstanding contributions to opera have been recognized with two Grammy Awards for Best Opera Recording, which he received in 1982 and 1991.
+In recognition of his immense contribution to opera, Salminen has received two Grammy Awards for Best Opera Recording, in 1982 and again in 1991.

 ClassicalVoice